What is a book coach?

 - Story Genius by Lisa Cron

-- Story Structure and/or Write Novel from the Middle by James Scott Bell
+- Super Structure and/or Write Your Novel from the Middle by James Scott Bell (Both short with LOTS of actionable information)

 - Goal Motivation Conflict by Debra Dixon